viviann224/Aller-Jeeves/README.md

 - CDN support on Bootstrap
 - Perfered viewing in English language :us:

-**HOW TO PLAY**:
+**HOW TO USE**:
-Once pages loads, the user will input a search for a specific recipe or ingredient and will have an option to narrow down the search based on allergy and or dietary restrictions.
+Once pages loads, the user is able to search for recipes by the name of a specific recipe or recipes containing a certain ingredient.
+The user also has the ability to further narrow down the search by checking the optional checkboxes based on any allergy and/or dietary restrictions.

-The page will load  the front of the recipe cards with the name of the recipe, the image of the recipe, and a bookmarking option once the user logs in.
-Once the user clicks on the front of the recipe card, the card will flip to the back displaying an ingredient list and a link to the recipe.
+The results are then displayed on cards with the name of the recipe, an image of the recipe dish, and a bookmark button option once the user logs in.
+Once the user clicks on the recipe card, the card will flip over to the back where a list of the ingredients are displayed with a button.

+If the user clicks the button on the back of the card, a new tab will open and take the user to the  original source of the recipe where a detailed set of cooking instructions are available to the user.

+If the user logs into Gmail, they will have the ability to save specific recipe cards by clicking on the fork and knife icon.
+Those cards are stored in their bookmarks and can be reviewed at another time by clicking on the bookmark button at the top of the page.
+In addition to the amazing recipes, in the top right of the page, there is a "Conversion Table"!
+This allows the user to further customize their cooking experience by modifying ingredient amounts, with respect to volume and mass, for precise measurements that meet their needs.

-If the user wants to look for a new search, there is a search input followed by a drop down for the restrictions, and a submission button to create a new search.
+If the user wants to search for a different recipe, there is a search box, followed by a dropdown menu for the dietary/allergy restrictions, and a submission button to initiate a new search.
+This will become the main page for the user's interaction for recipe requests after the first search request is complete.

 **BUILT WITH**:
 - Sublime Text